meker12/commerce-channels.en/help/amazon-sales-channel/active-listings.md

 - **[!UICONTROL View Details]**: Choose to view listing details, including the [Listing Activity Log](./product-listing-details.md#listing-activity-log), [Buy Box Competitor Pricing](./product-listing-details.md#buy-box-competitor-pricing), and [Lowest Competitor Pricing](./product-listing-details.md#lowest-competitor-pricing).
 This action is for viewing only.
 No changes can be made in the listing details.
 See [View Details](./product-listing-details.md).

-- **[!UICONTROL Create Override]**: Choose to create a new override and apply it to this listing.
+- **[!UICONTROL Create Override]**: Choose to create an override and apply it to this listing.
 See [Create an override](./creating-editing-overrides.md).

 - **[!UICONTROL Edit Assigned ASIN]**: Choose to modify the ASIN assigned to your catalog product.
-This would be used if a product in your catalog was matched to the wrong ASIN.
+Use this action if a product in your catalog was matched to the wrong ASIN.
 See [Edit an Assigned ASIN](./edit-assigned-asin.md).

-- **[!UICONTROL Create Alias Seller SKU]**: Choose to create an Alias SKU that can be used to create a new Amazon listing from the same catalog product.
+- **[!UICONTROL Create Alias Seller SKU]**: Choose to create an Alias SKU that can be used to create an Amazon listing from the same catalog product.
 See [Create an Alias Seller SKU](./create-alias-seller-sku.md).

 - **[!UICONTROL Switch to Fulfilled by Amazon/Merchant]**: Choose to change the fulfillment method associated to the order.
 See [Configure Fulfilled By settings](./fulfilled-by.md#configure-fulfilled-by-settings).